abolz/Format/README.md

     pad_after_sign,
 };

+// Options for specifying if and how a sign for positive numbers (integral or
-enum struct Sign : unsigned char {
+// floating-point) should be formatted. enum struct Sign : unsigned char {
     use_default, // => minus
     minus,       // => '-' if negative, nothing otherwise